saurabh2908/Winston/README.md

 ## How to install winston
 npm install winston

+## Where I write winston code?
+In the utils/logger.js

+## Where I Maintain Logs?

+In the app.log and error.log file(these file crated by winston itself)

 ## How to run my application
 1. Download
 2. npm install
 3. npm start